YufeiFeng/YufeiFeng.github.io/_pages/about.md

 Education
 ======
+* 2014.09 - 2018.06:
-* B.S. in Zhejiang University, 2014.09 - 2018.06
+  * B.S. in Zhejiang University,

 Work experience
 ======
-* 2018.07 - Now: Alibaba Group
+* 2018.07 - Now:
-  * Senior Algorithm Engineer in Taobao Homepage Guess U Like team
+  * In Taobao Homepage Guess U Like team, Alibaba Group
+  * Serve as senior Algorithm Engineer

 <a href="/publications/" style="color:#000000">Publications</a>
 ======